w3c/webappsec/specs/subresourceintegrity/spec.markdown

-In order to mitigate an attacker's ability to read data cross-origin by brute-forcing values via integrity checks, resources are only eligible for such checks if they are same-origin, publicly cachable, or are the result of explicit access granted to the loading origin via CORS. [[CORS]]
+In order to mitigate an attacker's ability to read data cross-origin by brute-forcing values via integrity checks, resources are only eligible for such checks if they are same-origin, publicly cachable, or are the result of explicit access granted to the loading origin via CORS. [[!CORS]]

 Certain HTTP headers can also change the way the resource behaves in ways which integrity checking cannot account for.
 If the resource